CESNET/pakiti-server/docs/installation.md

     ansible-playbook playbook.yml

 After the configuration has finished you are advised to adapt it to your needs and probably limit the access to the protected part.
+See the bottom for more information on how to use the service.

 ## Manual installation
 You can follow the steps from the Ansible recipe (pakiti-server/install/ansible/roles/pakiti-server/tasks/main.yml), they're self-explaining.
-More detailed description is below (based on Debian).
+A more detailed description is below (based on Debian).

 ### Install dependencies
 Pakiti requires PHP at least v.5.5